 What is Anglicanism?

-First and foremost, Anglican Christians belong to God’s one, holy, catholic, and apostolic church, established by Jesus Christ.
+First and foremost, Anglican Christians are members of God’s one, holy, catholic, and apostolic church, established by Jesus Christ.
 We hold much in common with other orthodox and evangelical Christian traditions and joyfully partner with others in mission and ministry.

 Anglican Pastor John Stott described us as “BBC” - Biblical Balanced Christians - for our commitment to holding together things that have too often been divorced from one another in the Christian life: